The Information Dynamics of Generative Diffusion: Abstract

 \section{Abstract}

-Generative diffusion models have emerged as a powerful class of models in machine learning, yet a unified theoretical understanding of their operation is still developing.
-This perspective paper provides an integrated perspective on generative diffusion by connecting their dynamic, information-theoretic, and thermodynamic properties under a unified mathematical framework.
-We demonstrate that the rate of conditional entropy production during generation (i.e. the generative bandwidth) is directly governed by the expected divergence of the score function's vector field.
+{Generative diffusion models have emerged as a powerful class of models in machine learning, yet a unified theoretical understanding of their operation is still developing.
+This paper provides an integrated perspective on generative diffusion by connecting the information-theoretic, dynamical, and thermodynamic aspects.
+We demonstrate that the rate of conditional entropy production during generation (i.e., the generative bandwidth) is directly governed by the expected divergence of the score function's vector field.
 This divergence, in turn, is linked to the branching of trajectories and generative bifurcations, which we characterize as symmetry-breaking phase transitions in the energy landscape.
-This synthesis offers a powerful insight: the process of generation is fundamentally driven by the controlled, noise-induced breaking of (approximate) symmetries, where peaks in information transfer correspond to critical transitions between possible outcomes.
-The score function acts as a dynamic non-linear filter that regulates the bandwidth of the noise by suppressing fluctuations that are incompatible with the data.
+Beyond ensemble averages, we demonstrate that symmetry-breaking decisions are revealed by peaks in the variance of pathwise conditional entropy, capturing heterogeneity in how individual trajectories resolve uncertainty.
+Together, these results establish generative diffusion as a process of controlled, noise-induced symmetry breaking, in which the score function acts as a dynamic nonlinear filter that regulates both the rate and variability of information flow from noise to data.}